dark-teal-coder/ttr-py-data-analysis-pandas-gadget-sales/README.md

 ## Instructions

-### To get all the files in the current repository
+### To Get All the Files in the Current Repository

 - Click [Code]
 - Click [Download ZIP]